Pride & Prejudice (2005 film): Box office

 On 11 September 2005, Pride & Prejudice premiered at the Toronto International Film Festival as a special Gala Presentation.
 The film was released in cinemas on 16 September in the United Kingdom and Ireland.
 It achieved the number one spot in its first week, earning £2.5 million ($4.6 million) while playing on 397 screens.
 The film stayed at the top for two more weeks, earning by then a total of over £9 million at the UK box office.
 It was featured on 412 screens at its widest domestic release.

 On 11 November 2005, the film debuted in the United States with an opening weekend of $2.9 million on 215 screens.
 Two weeks later, it played on 1,299 screens and box office returns increased to $7.2 million; the film left cinemas the week of 24 February 2006 with a total US gross of $38,405,088.
 Jack Foley, the president of distribution of Focus Features, the film's US distributor, attributed Pride & Prejudice's success in America to Austen's appeal to "the boomer market" and its status as a known "brand".

-Pride & Prejudice was released in an additional fifty-nine countries between September 2005 and May 2006 by United International Pictures.
-With a worldwide gross of $121,147,947, it was the 72nd highest-grossing film of 2005 in the US and was the 41st highest internationally.
+Pride & Prejudice was released in 59 more countries between September 2005 and May 2006 by United International Pictures.
+With a worldwide gross of $121,147,947, it was the 72nd-highest-grossing film of 2005 in the US and the 41st-highest internationally.